ParrotSec/documentation/README.md

 ## Build

-Run `mdbook serve` to build and deploy (and eventually rebuild it at each change) the book on http://localhost:3000
+Run `./mdbook serve` to build and deploy (and eventually rebuild it at each change) the book on http://localhost:3000

-Run `mdbook clean` to delete the build directory (which the book is generated)
+Run `./mdbook clean` to delete the build directory (which the book is generated)

 To allowing space in SUMMARY.md's link destination use <.md file>, for example:
 ` - [What is Parrot](<./01.- What is Parrot.md>) `